Ryerson Station State Park

 Fishing: The 62-acre Ronald J. Duke Lake is currently drawn down for dam safety issues.
 Efforts are ongoing to rebuild the dam.

-Hunting and Firearms: About 900 acres are open to hunting, trapping and the training of dogs from the fall archery season through March 31 of the following year.
-Common game species are deer, grouse, squirrel and turkey.
+Hunting and Firearms: Over 900 acres are open to hunting, trapping and the training of dogs during established seasons.
+Common game species are deer, squirrel and turkey.
 Early and late goose hunting may occur.

 Hunting woodchucks, also known as groundhogs, is prohibited.
 Dog training is only permitted from the day following Labor Day through March 31 in designated hunting areas.
 The Department of Conservation and Natural Resources and the Pennsylvania Game Commission rules and regulations apply.
 Contact the park office for ADA accessible hunting information.